Amira van Weegen

 Reducing Fixed Costs: How Efficient Space Utilization Directly Impacts Expenses

-Even a moderate reduction of space by 15-25% results in significant savings in rent and operating costs.
+Even a moderate space reduction of 15-25% delivers significant savings on rent and operating costs.

 |---|---|---|